 ITS 88 East to Rockwood & BeyondFrom the town of Jackman, go North on ITS 89 or south to the Long Pond trails to connect to ITS 88.
 ITS 88 will lead you over to Rockwood (about 42 miles) and beyond.
 There are a few club trails that branch off of it for shorter, longer, or different excursions.
 The choice is yours as to where you want to go.
 For a great day trip, you can stop for lunch in Rockwood or ride up to Pittston Farm, fill up with gas, chat with other riders, and then head back to Jackman.

 Some of the trails that branch off of ITS 88 are: Route 66 which can take you over to Rockwood; the Pittston Farm Trail, which can then lead you up to Pittston Farm, Seboomook Lake area and over to the Moosehead Trail; the Moosehead Trail, which loops around Moosehead Lake and down to Kokadjo; or you can shoot off to the Ragged Lake Trail.

 ITS 89 South to the Forks & BeyondGoing south from town, follow ITS 89 to the Forks (about 45 miles) and beyond.
 If you want to go eastward, the Long Pond Trail, which is just south of town, will lead you over to ITS 88 (see directions above).
 Follow ITS 88 South to connect onto ITS 87.
 This will take you around Parlin Pond and over Cold Stream Mountain and then down to the Forks.

-If you are staying on ITS 89 South, you can also do the loop over Colburn Mountain, around Enchanted Pond, and around Heald Mountain, passing by the Grand falls.
-Connect back onto ITS 89/87 South and then on to Eustis.
-If you make it atop Colburn, be sure to have your camera as the views from here are incredible.
+If you are stay on ITS 89 South, various club trails and connectors will take you over Colburn Mountain, around Enchanted Pond, by the Grand falls.and over to ITS 87 South and then on to Eustis.